 Real-time collaboration requires a server (backend) to propagate changes between connected clients.
 Such server also offers additional benefits:

 - Your changes will not be lost if you accidentally close the document.
 A temporary backup in the cloud will always be available.

 - Your changes will be propagated to other connected users even if you temporarily lose your internet connection.

 We have implemented the backend as a SaaS solution ready for zero-effort instant integration with your application.
 However, if for various reasons you cannot use a cloud solution, an on-premise version of the collaboration server is also available.

 We spent significant time and effort on designing and implementing a highly optimized client-server communication protocol for real-time collaboration.
 We plan to talk more about some optimizations we worked on recently in How we reduced traffic 10-20 times - data compression in real-time collaboration.

 # What’s next

 Apart from constantly adjusting and optimizing the real-time collaboration algorithms, we plan to introduce more features that will bring the ultimate collaborative editing experience to CKEditor 5 Ecosystem.
-We have already started prototyping and preparing the architecture them:
+We have already started prototyping and preparing the architecture for them:

 - Suggestion mode (aka track changes) – Add your changes as suggestions to be reviewed later.
 Available since February 2019.

 - Mentions feature – Configurable autocompleting helper, providing a way to quickly insert and link names or phrases.
 Available since April 2019.